 Outside-In VR Tracking?

-Outside-in tracking in virtual reality happens an external device watches your headset in real-time.
+Outside-in tracking in virtual reality happens when an external device scans and watches your headset in real-time.
 The HTC has its base stations as the outside-in tracker.
 The original Oculus Rift and Playstation VR come with their own positional trackers too.
 This is the original method for VR position tracking.

-These base stations sit in a fixed location and record your headset’s position multiple times per second.
+These base stations sit in a fixed location and scan the viewable area.
+Markers in your VR headset and controllers are detected by the base station and your headset’s position is read multiple times per second.
 You calibrate your base stations when you set up your VR headset.